benmvp/slides/2023/halfstackclt/webdev.md

 - We use JS to build:
   - Highly-concurrent / low-latency servers in Node
   - Super-sophisticated web apps w/ service workers on the client
-  - Power CLIs and build tooling as well
+  - Powerful CLIs and build tooling as well
 - But 2 decades ago JavaScript really was a toy language
   - And we did silly things with it